Lachin-Khankendi road: ICRC vehicles pass freely through protest area | News.az

 Lachin-Khankendi road: ICRC vehicles pass freely through protest area

-Peaceful protesters on Saturday ensured the free passage of one truck and eight passenger cars of the ICRC through the protest area.
+The peaceful protesters on Wednesday ensured the free passage of eight passenger cars and five trucks of the ICRC through the protest area.
 The vehicles were moving from Khankendi towards Lachin.

 This once again proves that allegations of protesters’ blocking the Khankendi-Lachin road are disinformation and that the protesters ensure free movement of the vehicles used for humanitarian purposes.